arriven/db1000n/README.md

 ### Use VPN!!!

 Switch to Russia if possible.
-Don’t use Ukraine as VPN location!
+Don’t use Ukraine as a VPN location!
 But any other country or VPN location is okay.
 Stay safe!

 ### For dummies